bisinho/Enablement-Day-Guides/4 - Alert Notifications service for SAP BTP in Action/README.md

 ### Email Confirmation
+> [!NOTE]
-**IMPORTANT**: please check your inbox.
+> Before proceeding further, please check your inbox.
 You shall get an email in your inbox to confirm manually the email you had provided in the action `emailMe` you had created.
 Please read the email and click on the link provided to confirm your email otherwise you won’t receive notifications from Alert Notification service.
 ![](./images/ans-26.png)